duinoWitchery/hd44780/README.md

 After the zip file has been extracted and the hd44780 sketchbook library has been created, the library must now be renamed. (see below)

-### Renaming hd44780 libary directory name after installation w/o library manager
+### Renaming hd44780 libary directory name after manual installation w/o library manager
 When not using the library manager, the hd44780 library directory created in your sketchbook libary area will not be the correct name.
 This is due to the way github creates its zip files and the way the IDE library manager works.
 The downloaded zip file and internal directory will have a name like hd44780-X.Y.Z which causes the sketchbook library name to also be hd44780-X.Y.Z